fabio-rodriguez/wind-turbines-data-sets/README.md

 For each sensor and each instant of time, there are three columns.
 Ex: ("Elec Gen (kWh)", "Elec Gen (kWh) - Expected", and "Elec Gen (kWh) - Failure")

-The first column <sensor> is the outlet value of the sensor subject to fails.
+The first column \<sensor\> is the outlet value of the sensor subject to fails.
 The second column <sensor - Expected> contains the expected fault-free value of the sensor.
-The third is a binary value column containing {0,1} whether or not the sensor outlet is a failure (0: fault free, 1: failure).
+The third column <sensor - Failure>  is a binary value column containing {0,1} whether or not the sensor outlet is a failure (0: fault free, 1: failure).